priyaunni/event-notifications/en-destination.md

 A destination is a delivery target for a notification.
 In other contexts, destinations are also called channels, sinks, consumers.
 {: shortdesc}

-SMS as an event destination is set to be active soon.
-Watch this space for the announce.
-{: note }

 ## Destinations categories
 ​{: #en-destination-categories}